- Sebastien Grynko

 Life is meant to be experienced in the present and not always in theoretical knowledge.
 Try and see for yourself, if it gets too hard don’t push yourself.

-Fasting is healing and you might have some serious ailments which your body might be working hard to rid you of them.
+Fasting is healing and you might have some serious ailments that will require your body to work extra hard.
+The "cleansing" period can be hard.

 It is a kind of ‘it gets better, then worse before it gets better again’ situation but it does not mean you need to push through.
 When it gets really hard, stop, slow down.
 Go back to some form of fasting that is easier on you and come back to the “harder” forms of practice when you feel better.